Hampton Court Palace: History

+Medieval

+What would become Hampton Court Palace was originally a property of the Order of St John of Jerusalem.
+It was leased first to John Wode in the mid-15th century, and then to the statesman Sir Giles Daubeney in 1494.
+Daubeney expanded the previous structures, and built the Great Kitchens that still survive today (although much altered).
+After Daubeney's death in 1508, his 14 year-old heir, Henry Daubeney, had to wait until 1514 to inherit his father's possessions.
+A month later, he relinquished his lease, and the Order of St John of Jerusalem re-leased Hampton Court to Thomas Wolsey.

 Tudor times

 Thomas Wolsey, Archbishop of York, chief minister to and a favourite of Henry VIII, took over the site of Hampton Court Palace in 1514.
-It had previously been a property of the Order of St John of Jerusalem.
-Over the following seven years, Wolsey spent lavishly (200,000 Crowns) to build the finest palace in England at Hampton Court.
+Over the following seven years, Wolsey spent lavishly (200,000 crowns) to build the finest palace in England at Hampton Court.
 Today, little of Wolsey's building work remains unchanged.
 The first courtyard, the Base Court, (B on plan), was his creation, as was the second, inner gatehouse (C) which leads to the Clock Court (D) (Wolsey's seal remains visible over the entrance arch of the clock tower) which contained his private rooms (O on plan).
-The Base Court contained forty-four lodgings reserved for guests, while the second court (today, Clock Court) contained the very best rooms – the state apartments – reserved for the King and his family.
+The Base Court contained forty-four lodgings reserved for guests, while the second court (today, Clock Court) contained the very best rooms – the state apartments – reserved for the king and his family.
 Henry VIII stayed in the state apartments as Wolsey's guest immediately after their completion in 1525.